swcarpentry/r-novice-gapminder/README.md

 1. [Install Pandoc](http://www.pandoc.org/installing)

-2. All python packages required for lesson creation and validation can be installed using:
+2. All Python packages required for lesson creation and validation can be installed using:

     ~~~